Infection Prevention

 - After contact with micro-organisms

-- After coughing, sneezing and / or blowing of the nose
+- After coughing, sneezing or blowing of the nose.

 Prevention of transmission of blood-borne diseases

-Remove needles, scalpels and other small sharp objects immediately after use and store them in the appropriate, puncture-proof containers.
+Remove small sharp objects (needles) immediately after use and store them in the yellow, puncture-proof containers.

-Attention: the large yellow containers are only appropriate for hazardous and / or large sharp medical waste, this is no ordinary waste bin!
+Note: the large yellow containers are only appropriate for hazardous or large sharp medical waste and are not regular waste bins.

 .